brentschroeter/parallel/README.md

 Overview
 -------------

-Every ParallelClient object launches a new worker on a new thread that connects to a provided list of addresses (which includes the client's own address) to listen for work.
-Every ParallelClient object also has the ability to push jobs to any connected workers.
+Every ParallelClient object launches a ParallelWorker on a different thread that connects to a provided list of addresses (which includes the client's own address) in order to listen for work.
+If more than one CPU core is available, more ParallelWorkers will be created.
+Every ParallelClient object has the ability to push jobs to connected workers.

 Testing on One Machine
 -------------------